dawachyophel/Super-resolution/README.md

 The modcrop function is from the source code of: C. Dong, C. C. Loy, K. He, and X. Tang.
 Learning a deep convolutional network for image super-resolution.
 In European Conference on Computer Vision, pages 184¨C199.
 Springer, 2014.

 The learned mapping models as well as the decision tree for scaling factor 2 can be directly used for SR reconstruction.

+Please refer to our following paper for algorithm details:

+Lepcha, Dawa Chyophel, Bhawna Goyal, Ayush Dogra, and Shui‐Hua Wang.
+"An efficient medical image super resolution based on piecewise linear regression strategy using domain transform filtering."
+Concurrency and Computation: Practice and Experience 34, no. 20 (2022): e6644. (https://doi.org/10.1002/cpe.6644)